Spider-Man 3: Deleted scenes

-When interviewed at the film's Tokyo premiere on April 16, 2007, Topher Grace said to Access Hollywood that despite liking how the film turned out, he expressed interest in having the rest of his scenes as both Eddie Brock and Venom being restored someday; later adding, "You know what?
+When interviewed at the film's Tokyo premiere on April 16, 2007, Grace said to Access Hollywood that despite liking how the film turned out, he expressed interest in having the rest of his scenes as both Eddie Brock and Venom being restored someday; later adding, "You know what?
 Spider-Man 3.5, or however they release it.
 You know, with the extra scenes".
-Following the release of the film, fan research compiled deleted scenes and archival footage, showing Adrian Lester in the role of Dr. Wallace, a molecular biologist working on a cure for Marko's daughter, and an alternate death scene for Venom attempting to reattach itself to Parker, who in turn would have destroyed the symbiote by yanking down a sling of steel rods and creating a sonic attack (although this was depicted in the film's novelization).
+Following the release of the film, fan research compiled deleted scenes and archival footage, showing Adrian Lester in the role of Dr. Wallace, a molecular biologist working on a cure for Marko's daughter, and an alternate death scene for Venom attempting to reattach itself to Peter, who in turn would have destroyed the symbiote by pulling down a sling of steel rods and creating a sonic attack (although this was depicted in the film's novelization).

 Music

-Danny Elfman, the composer for the previous installments, chose not to return for the third installment of Spider-Man because of difficulties with director Sam Raimi.
+Danny Elfman, the composer for the previous installments, chose not to return for the third installment of Spider-Man because of difficulties with Raimi.
 Elfman said that he had a "miserable experience" working with Raimi on Spider-Man 2 and could not comfortably adapt his music.
 Christopher Young was then announced to score Spider-Man 3 in Elfman's absence.
-Instead, Elfman chose to work with the 2006 reboot of Charlotte's Web.
-A few years later, he reunited with Raimi to compose the score for the film Oz the Great and Powerful (2013).
+Instead, Elfman chose to work on the 2006 live-action remake of Charlotte's Web.
+He later reunited with Raimi to compose the score for Oz the Great and Powerful (2013).

 According to Young, Sandman's theme uses "two contrabass saxophones, two contrabass clarinets, two contrabass bassoons and eight very low French horns" in order to sound "low, aggressive and heavy".
 Young described Venom's theme as "Vicious, my instructions on that one were that he's the devil personified.
 His theme is much more demonic sounding."
 Venom's theme uses eight French horns.
 Raimi approved the new themes during their first performance, but rejected the initial music to the birth of Sandman, finding it too monstrous and not tragic enough.
 Young had to recompose much of his score at a later stage, as the producers felt there were not enough themes from the previous films.
 Ultimately, new themes for the love story, Aunt May, and Mary Jane were dropped.